Tish Cyrus: Personal life

-In 1992, Tish gave birth to her third child, Miley Cyrus (born Destiny Hope Cyrus), with Billy Ray Cyrus.
-On December 28, 1993, Billy Ray and Tish wed.
+She gained one stepson, Christopher Cody, who is Billy Ray's biological son from his short-lived romance with Kristen/Kristin Luckey while she worked as a waitress in a South Carolina restaurant.
+Christopher was born April 8, 1992 and grew up with his mother in Fort Worth, Texas.
+Cody has said in the press that Billy Ray supported him financially, but he was not close with the Cyrus family.

 She had her fourth child, Braison Chance Cyrus, in 1994.
 In 2000, she gave birth to her fifth child, Noah Lindsey Cyrus.

-The family lived on a 500 acre farm in Thompson's Station, outside of Nashville, Tennessee, before moving to Los Angeles for the filming of Hannah Montana.
+The family lived on a 500 acre farm in Thompson's Station, outside of Nashville, Tennessee, before moving to Los Angeles for the filming of the Disney Channel original children's sitcom Hannah Montana.
+They lived in a house created by Montecito architect Bob Easton in Toluca Lake.

+In September 2010 Leticia Finley Cyrus filed court documents requesting her name be legally changed to Tish Finley Cyrus, saying that she has been known as Tish "for as long as she can remember."

 On October 26, 2010, Billy Ray Cyrus filed for divorce from Tish in Tennessee, citing irreconcilable differences.
-In a statement made to People the next day announcing the split, Billy and Tish said, "As you can imagine, this is a very difficult time for our family...
+In a statement made to People the next day announcing the split, Billy Ray and Tish said, "As you can imagine, this is a very difficult time for our family...
 We are trying to work through some personal matters.
 We appreciate your thoughts and prayers."

 However, on March 18, 2011, Billy Ray announced on The View that he had dropped the divorce.

 On June 13, 2013, Tish filed for divorce from Billy Ray after 19 years of marriage, citing irreconcilable differences.
 However, it was reported in July 2013 that they had gone to couples therapy and rekindled their relationship.

 In April 2022, Tish Cyrus filed for divorce a second time, with the divorce papers revealing that the couple had been separated for more than two years.

+In July 2021, Cyrus became a grandmother when her son Braison and daughter-in-law Stella McBride Cyrus had a child.

-In November 2022, Cyrus confirmed her relationship with Prison Break star Dominic Purcell.
+In November 2022, Cyrus confirmed her relationship with Prison Break actor Dominic Purcell.
+They publicly announced their engagement via a post on Instagram in April 2023.
+They married in August 2023 in Malibu, California.